-Official test scores submitted to the School of Education and Social Sciences cannot be released to anyone other than the Virginia Department of Education when the teacher licensure candidate's application for licensure is submitted.
-The teacher licensure candidate must sign a release to include the Bluefield College transcript and copies of score reports with the licensure application packet.
+Official test scores submitted to the Teacher Education Program cannot be released to anyone other than the Virginia Department of Education when the teacher licensure candidate's application for licensure is submitted.
+The teacher licensure candidate must sign a release to include the Bluefield University transcript and copies of score reports with the licensure application packet.